mesafoundation/mesa/src/README.md

   * Send messages to clients from anywhere in your codebase

 ### Client Side
-We currently provide client libraries for Node-based JavaScript.
-For a browser-based client library, see [mesa-js-client](https://github.com/neoncloth/mesa-js-client).
+*Note: we currently provide client libraries for Node-based JavaScript.
+For a browser-based client library, see [mesa-js-client](https://github.com/neoncloth/mesa-js-client).*

 Import the Client export from the library as you would with any other Node package:
 ```js